wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/get-started-ai-builder-document-automation/includes/1-introduction.md

   - The document's state is set to "extracting data."
 This is an indication that the document was received and is ready to be processed with AI to extract the relevant information.

-### Document processor Power Automate flow
+### Document Processor flow

-The document processor flow extracts data from the document using an AI Builder model.
+This extracts data from the document using an AI Builder model.

-This flow does the following:
+The Document Processor does the following:

   - It is triggered when a document is received and stored in the document queue, and is in the "extracting data" state.